 Jeff Mackler is running for the US Senate out of California the seat currently occupied by War Hawk Dianne Feinstein.
 Yesterday, on The KPFA Evening News, Feinstein revealed that she'd come to the conclusion intelligence was misused and abused to lead us into war.
 Three years and a primary challenger was all it took.
 Possibly in three more years she may be able to note the illegal nature of the war as well.

-Rebecca noted Bernstein's interview with Carl Webb yesterday.]
+[Rebecca noted Bernstein's interview with Carl Webb yesterday.]

-AAP tells you Symon is "Australia's former commander in Iraq" and that he "says he will take responsiblity for the bungled return of Private Jake Kovco's body" and he did so, according to the AAP, via "emotional evidence".
+In Australia, the military inquiry into the April 21st death of Jake Kovco in Baghdad continues.
+The lead in the reports is about a big, teary performance delivered by a witness -- Brigadier Paul Symon.
+The AAP tells you Symon is "Australia's former commander in Iraq" and that he "says he will take responsiblity for the bungled return of Private Jake Kovco's body" and he did so, according to the AAP, via "emotional evidence".
 Australia's ABC informs that poor Symon "was reduced to tears".
 If some felt it was performance akin to the one Patrick Walters reported on March 9th of this year (where Symon announced to the world that the corner had been turned and that troops were 'turning the tables') it may go to the fact that he blew his credibility in the eyes of some a long time ago.
 It may also have to do with the excessive coverage his dramatics overshadow a genuine response by the family of Jake Kovco.

-Juso Sinanovic was sent to Austrlia -- a problem since he should have been sent to Bosnia (Sinanovic died on April 17th).
+But let's back up, for those who've forgotten or are late to the discussion, Jake Kovco didn't make it back to Australia as planned.
+Instead, Juso Sinanovic was sent to Austrlia -- a problem since he should have been sent to Bosnia (Sinanovic died on April 17th).
 As Elizabeth Jackson reported on AM (Australia's ABC), April 27th: "The Body of an Australian soldier killed in a shooting accident last week in Baghdad has been accidentally left behind in Kuwait.
 Privated Jake Kovco's body was due to arrive in Melbourne late last night on a flight from Kuwait.
 But it didn't."
 Jackson interviewed Brendan Nelson (Defence Minister) who declared that Kovco "was at all times appropriately identified by the Australian Defence Force and the Australian Army" which we now know, one of the few things the inquiry has established, that's not true.

-a statement he had written to his superiors on April 27, explaining how the wrong body was sent back to Australia" says little about his compassion for Jake Kovco (it can be argued he had none, hold on for that), it has to do with the public humilitation of having to publicly have all eyes on him while he read his "Oops" in public.
+In terms of Paul Symon, he was the commander when Kovco died.
+He was reponsible.
+That he broke down in tears after reading "a statement he had written to his superiors on April 27, explaining how the wrong body was sent back to Australia" says little about his compassion for Jake Kovco (it can be argued he had none, hold on for that), it has to do with the public humilitation of having to publicly have all eyes on him while he read his "Oops" in public.

-Tracy Ong (The Australian) reports (and one of the few to lead with this), as "a piece of cargo."
+The delicate flower was weeping for himself.
+After cry baby dried up his tears, he resumed testifying and went on to refer to Jake Kovco, as Tracy Ong (The Australian) reports (and one of the few to lead with this), as "a piece of cargo."
 This caused a genuine objection from Judy Kovco (as opposed to the earlier theatrics from Symon) who shouted, "He's not a piece of cargo.
 Don't you dare.
 He was my son."

 Now remember, this was the grown man who broke down in tears when he had to read his "Oops" to the hearing.
 That wasn't about Kovco, the tears.
 That was about the humilitation of having to own up to mistakes under his command.
-Demonstrating this point further is Symon's response to Judy Kovco which was to describe his reference to Jake Kovco as "
+Demonstrating this point further is Symon's response to Judy Kovco which was to describe his reference to Jake Kovco as "a piece of cargo" as being "not well chosen."

 Tara Ravens (News.com) reports on his "Oops" he read to the hearing: "If mistakes are found to be made . . .
 I accept responsibility for those mistakes.
 If mistakes have been made outside . . .
 I would expect their senior management to accept responsiblity in exactly the same manner.
 After all, someone has to take responsiblity for this dreadful mistake."
 Yes, someone does.
 And despite the April 27 "Oops" where he spoke of "responsibility" it's still not happening.
 The AAP notes that, at the hearing, while doing his responsiblity 'talk,' he "implored the federal government to adopt better repatriation policies."
 Blah, blah, blah, "human emotions" are messy (this is a summary of Symon's supposed acceptance of responsibility) and we need "technical solutions" blah blah blah.
 Referring to the body of Jake Kovco (the first Australian on the ground death in the current war) as "we have here a piece of cargo" doesn't indicate that Symon's lost in "human emotions."

+The inquiry also addressed the movement of Kovco's body.
+Again, Symon says it wasn't his fault.
 Symon states: "When the advice came not to move the body, it had already been moved so I could not turn the clock back".

 Yesterday, Soldier 47 gave testimony stating that he had "instructed authorities in Baghdad not to move the body" -- before leaving for Baghdad "immediately."
 Though Symon congratulated himself for "common sense and good judgement," there's no indication that he applied either.
 Tracy Ong reports: "Brigadier Symon said a request from military policy in Syndey that Kovco's body remain in Baghdad came after it had been moved to the US morgue at the airport at the request of medical staff.
 He said he thought he was helping military police by having the body moved to the evacuation point in Kuwait where they could see it sooner."
 The evacuation point refers to the private morgue -- soldiers have testified that if the US morgue had been used, the mix up wouldn't have happened and they've criticized what they saw as the cheapness in the decision.
 Ong notes Anzac Day and Symon denies that there was a rush to get Kovco home in time for that holiday while admitting "I could see a certain poignancy in a good soldier being returned to the nation on Anzac Day."